xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 ## Module WebUI

-SakitinSU, like `KernelSU`, allows modules to use WebUI for functionality, see [Module WebUI](webui).
+ShiroSU, like `KernelSU`, allows modules to use WebUI for functionality, see [Module WebUI](webui).

 ## module.prop

-The SakitinSU manager has a mechanism to detect if `module.prop` is corrupted or conforms to the standard.
+The ShiroSU manager has a mechanism to detect if `module.prop` is corrupted or conforms to the standard.
 If corrupted or non-compliant, the manager will display a tag above the module.

 ::: warning